IgnacioCarlucho/ignaciocarlucho.github.io/_pages/about.md

 If you are interested in doing a PhD in robotics, reinforcement learning, or multi-agent systems do not hesitate to contact me.
 We have funding opportunities available at the [SPADS CDT](https://spads.ac.uk/how-apply) and the [CDT-D2AIR](https://www.edinburgh-robotics.org/apply).

 Are you interested in doing an [MSc in Robotics](https://www.hw.ac.uk/study/postgraduate/robotics)?
 Come study with us at Heriot-Watt University and the National Robotarium!
-We have some [scholarship opportunities here!](https://www.hw.ac.uk/study/fees-and-funding/scholarships-and-bursaries/heriot-watt-future-shapers-scholarship)
+We have some [scholarship opportunities available here!](https://www.hw.ac.uk/study/fees-and-funding/scholarships-and-bursaries/heriot-watt-future-shapers-scholarship)